 Potentially High Prices (Up to 25 Percent of Enrolled Debt)

 Freedom Debt Relief offers services in only 38 states.
-Additionally, the company requires a minimum debt amount of typically $7,500.
+Additionally, the company requires a minimum debt amount of $7.5k.

-While most of the reviews we see for FDR are positive, there are still several people who have complaints about Freedom Debt Relief.
+While most of the reviews for FDR are positive, there are still several people who have complaints about Freedom Debt Relief.
 The three main complaints clients seem to have include the following:

 - It takes too long to settle debts